-Registration for the SAE Clean Snowmobile Challenge is limited to one vehicle per university in reach of the three categories: Internal Combustion - ignition spark, Diesel Utility Class and Zero Emissions.
+Registration for the SAE Clean Snowmobile Challenge is limited to one vehicle per university in each category: Internal Combustion - ignition spark, Diesel Utility Class.

 5.3 Registration Limit - 25 vehicles

 Registration for the SAE Clean Snowmobile Challenge is limited to 25 snowmobiles.